Mario Kart: Double Dash: Development and release

 Shigeru Miyamoto provided a number of opinions to the development team.

 Mario Kart: Double Dash!! was first shown at E3 2001 as a seven-second video clip.
 The clip featured Mario and Luigi driving their karts on a bump mapped 3D surface with no background.
 At the time, it was early in development, and the working title of the game was Mario Kart.
 In April 2003, Nintendo released the first pictures and details of the game, as well as revealing the title to be Mario Kart: Double Dash!!.
 At E3 2003, a playable demo was available.
 New features, such as having two characters drive one kart, had been implemented.
 An updated demo with some additions was shown at the Games Convention in August 2003.
 In September, Nintendo held a Gamers' Summit for the press, in which a nearly complete and more sped up version of Double Dash was displayed.
 The Gamers' Summit announced the North American release date to be November 17, 2003.

 The development team struggled in devising gameplay features that would be enjoyed by the fans of the series.
 One of the hardest tasks chief director Kiyoshi Mizuki was assigned to do was to attract people who had no prior experience with the series; he decided to make the gameplay as simple as possible.
 Producer Shigeru Miyamoto presented the staff with a variety of opinions which they in turn would have to incorporate the best way possible.
 Miyamoto let the team decide which graphics they wanted to use without restrictions.

 Connectivity to the Game Boy Advance was discussed as an opportunity among the developers, but they eventually agreed that Double Dash was not suited to these connectivity ideas and decided to exclude it.
 It was desirable to narrow down the gap between the ability of veteran and novice players.
 Gameplay features like the ability to escape the banana were removed; the staff wanted both veteran and novice players to enjoy the game.

-A special edition was released, which included a bonus disc containing playable demos of F-Zero GX, Mario Party 5, Sonic Heroes, Star Wars Rogue Squadron III: Rebel Strike, and Teenage Mutant Ninja Turtles.
+A bonus disc was offered as a pre-order incentive in North America, containing playable demos of F-Zero GX, Mario Party 5, Sonic Heroes, Star Wars Rogue Squadron III: Rebel Strike, and Teenage Mutant Ninja Turtles.
 The disc also contains several video trailers, as well as the ability to unlock bonus content for Fire Emblem: The Blazing Blade on the Game Boy Advance using the GameCube – Game Boy Advance link cable.